jstoxrocky/zksnarks_example/README.md

 I recently took some time to explore the subject and my journey started with [this article from Consensys](https://media.consensys.net/introduction-to-zksnarks-with-examples-3283b554fc3b) written by Christian Lundkvist.
 It gives an excellent layman's explanation of zkSNARKs and drafts a token contract with hidden balances (if you have not read this article I highly recommend you do as I will refer to it a lot going forward).
 I thought this was very cool and decided to try to recreate this contract on my own.
 The contract code contains a mysterious function called `zksnarkverify`.
 I wasn't exactly sure what this was or what was included in the Byzantium update, so I initially assumed that this was some kind of new built-in solidity function to use zkSNARKs.
 Unfortunately, as it turns out, this function was just a vision of a function that *could* exist, and the actual implementation was left to the reader to create for themselves.

-I started Googling to find someone's implemetation of this function and I was quickly overwhelmed by the difficulty of understanding most of the popular articles out there on the subject: Christian Reitwiessner's [zkSNARKs in a Nutshell](https://blog.ethereum.org/2016/12/05/zksnarks-in-a-nutshell/), Vitalik Buterin's 3-part series [Zk-SNARKs: Under the Hood](https://medium.com/@VitalikButerin/zk-snarks-under-the-hood-b33151a013f6), and this seemingly impenetrable [Solidity contract](https://gist.github.com/chriseth/f9be9d9391efc5beb9704255a8e2989d) that stackoverflow users were claiming to be ["the zksnarks solidity code"](https://ethereum.stackexchange.com/questions/16473/is-there-any-working-zk-snark-implementation-even-if-experimental-among-the-ex/21229).
+I started Googling to find someone's implementation of this function and I was quickly overwhelmed by the difficulty of understanding most of the popular articles out there on the subject: Christian Reitwiessner's [zkSNARKs in a Nutshell](https://blog.ethereum.org/2016/12/05/zksnarks-in-a-nutshell/), Vitalik Buterin's 3-part series [Zk-SNARKs: Under the Hood](https://medium.com/@VitalikButerin/zk-snarks-under-the-hood-b33151a013f6), and this seemingly impenetrable [Solidity contract](https://gist.github.com/chriseth/f9be9d9391efc5beb9704255a8e2989d) that StackOverflow users were claiming to be ["the zksnarks solidity code"](https://ethereum.stackexchange.com/questions/16473/is-there-any-working-zk-snark-implementation-even-if-experimental-among-the-ex/21229).
 These all seemed very complicated to me and none of them really discussed getting up and running with zkSNARKs.
 In fact many commenters on the "zksnarks contract" gist seemed to have no idea where to get started.

-What I was looking for was a copy+paste from stackoverflow type answer.
+What I was looking for was a copy+paste from StackOverflow type answer.
 When I finally figured something out, I decided to write this tutorial for developers who just want to know how to drive the zkSNARKs car, and not how the car works - so I hope you find this tutorial helpful!